jpillora/chisel/README.md

     chisel receives a normal HTTP request.
 Useful for hiding chisel in plain sight.

-    --socks5, Allows client to access the internal SOCKS5 proxy.
+    --socks5, Allow clients to access the internal SOCKS5 proxy.
 See chisel client --help for more information.

-    --reverse, Allows client to specify reverse port forwarding remotes in addition to normal remotes.
+    --reverse, Allow clients to specify reverse port forwarding remotes in addition to normal remotes.

     --pid Generate pid file in current working directory